 CHECK YOUR COMPOSITION

 While getting the settings right is important, composing your photo correctly can make a huge impact, as well.
-Check out these tips from Olympus Visionary Alex McClure for composing your photos.
+Check out these tips from Olympus Photographer Alex McClure for composing your photos.

 “When I shoot Christmas lights, I like to shoot wide.
 I really like to pack in as much of the display as I can.
 That's where the M.Zuiko 7-14mm F2.8 PRO and M.Zuiko 8mm F1.8 MACRO PRO lenses really come in handy!”